Japanese influence on Korean culture

 Japan has left an influence on Korean culture.

-Many influences came from the Korea under Japanese rule and annexation of Korea in the 20th century, from 1910 to 1945.
+Many influences came from the Japanese occupation and annexation of Korea in the 20th century, from 1910 to 1945.
 During the occupation, the Japanese sought to assimilate Koreans into the Japanese empire by changing laws, policies, religious teachings, and education to influence the Korean population.
 In addition, Korean nationalism continued to rise after the Japanese colonial rule ended and played a large part in the rapid economic development of South Korea.

 Since the late 20th century, Japanese influence has mainly involved popular culture.
 In 1998, Kim Dae-Jung, the then president of South Korea, visited Japan and gradually lifted a cultural ban that had been imposed on Japan.
 South Korea and Japan have reached a consensus to open up a policy of accepting the culture of the other.
 Since then, Japanese popular culture has become more popular among young people in Korea, with a noticeable boom in recent years.